Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Experiments

 For the Austin region in Fig. \ref{fig:cd_austin}, the improvements are less visually evident but still numerically expressive.
 In Fig. \ref{fig:cd_austin:austin_s2planet}, when the Sentinel-II image is used as pre-event image, multiple false alarms related to unchanged buildings can be spotted, specially in the bottom of the image, which are not observed in the change map for the proposed method's change map (Fig. \ref{fig:cd_austin:austin_ourmethod}).
 Moreover, for the regression-based change detection in Fig. \ref{fig:cd_austin:austin_regression}, a big false alarm is spotted in the eastern part of the image, which is not present in the change map of the proposed method.
 The metrics again prove the superiority of our technique: for $\text{DR} = 0.75$, using the synthetic image generated by the proposed algorithm as the pre-event image leads to a FAR of 0.001678 ($-log_{10}(\text{FAR})=-2.775$), whereas when using Sentinel-II leads to a FAR of 0.007194 ($-log_{10}(\text{FAR})=-2.143$), and to a FAR of 0.003648 ($-log_{10}(\text{FAR})=-2.438$) when Regression + $\mathbf{W}$ is used.

-To better evaluate the performance of the proposed algorithm for all possible choices of clipping threshold $\omega$, employed in Line \ref{alg:cd:threshold} of Algorithm \ref{alg:cd}, Figures \ref{fig:roc_cd:beirut} and \ref{fig:roc_cd:austin} present receiving operating characteristic (ROC) comparisons between the baseline change detection and change detection using the proposed method, for Beirut port and Austin regions, respectively.
+\paragraph{Quantitative Evaluation} To better evaluate the performance of the proposed algorithm for all possible choices of clipping threshold $\omega$, employed in Line \ref{alg:cd:threshold} of Algorithm \ref{alg:cd}, Figures \ref{fig:roc_cd:beirut} and \ref{fig:roc_cd:austin} present receiving operating characteristic (ROC) comparisons between the baseline change detection and change detection using the proposed method, for Beirut port and Austin regions, respectively.
 These curves were obtained by varying $\omega$ between 0 and 1.0, with steps of 0.01.
 As can be visualized in the curves, $\omega$ adjusts how permissive or restrictive should the algorithm be towards potential changes: a trade-off between higher detection rates and lower false alarm rates.

 In Fig. \ref{fig:roc_cd:beirut}, the proposed method beats both compared methods for all choices of $\omega$, which displays how it has been able to significantly reduce false alarms for a desired detection rate.
-For fixed detection rates, the difference between the false alarm rate of the proposed method and the other two cases is up to 0.7 in the logarithmic scale or 5 times lower in the linear scale (DR=0.45).
+For fixed detection rates, the difference between the false alarm rate of the proposed method and the other two cases is up to 0.7 on the logarithmic scale or 5 times lower on the linear scale (DR=0.45).

 Meanwhile, in Fig. \ref{fig:roc_cd:austin}, the performance of the proposed method is on par with the other two methods up to $-log_{10}(\text{FAR}) = 2$, displaying a slightly lower DR compared to the regression-based model: a maximum difference of 0.01 in the DR. After this point, however, the proposed method beats by a large margin the other two approaches, reaching a FAR difference of up to 1.25 in the logarithmic scale, or 17.8 times lower in the linear scale.